Energy partitioning in electrostatic discharge with variable series load resistor: Materials and Methods

-\figref{fig-Data-Good-Phase} shows the calculated spark resistance using \Eqref{eqn-Rs_from_VandI}.
-The spark resistance starts by dropping quickly at the start of the discharge and then remains nearly constant for the remainder of the discharge current.
-This resistance is calculated for the specific run with a 0.0983~\Ohm victim load, $\Cx=700$~pF and a 1.27~mm gap in the OAS.
+\figref{fig:5a} shows the calculated spark resistance using \Eqref{eqn-Rs_from_VandI}.
+The spark resistance starts by dropping quickly at the onset of the discharge and then remains nearly constant for the remainder of the measurable discharge current.
+This resistance is calculated for the specific experimental conditions with $\Rv =0.0983$~\Ohm, $\Cx=700$~pF and a 1.27~mm gap in the OAS.
+The inset plot in \figref{fig:5b} shows the method of determining the final spark resistance $\Rsf$, which is an average over multiple data points that are collected right after the initial voltage drop.